Medically Reviewed By

 Important Facts About Mesothelioma Oncolytic Virus Therapy

-- Oncolytic virus therapy is a mesothelioma treatment that uses manipulated forms of viruses to attack mesothelioma cells while leaving healthy cells alone.
+- Oncolytic virus therapy is a cutting-edge mesothelioma treatment that uses genetically engineered viruses to selectively infect and destroy mesothelioma cells while sparing healthy tissues.

 How Does Oncolytic Virus Therapy Work as a Cancer Treatment?